 Feedback About Primary Care (GP or Community Care)

 Patient feedback is essential for us to maintain a good service.
-There are several ways you can give us feedback:
+There are a couple of ways you can give us feedback:

 - Traffic Light Slips: you can fill in a traffic light slip if you are seen at the UK SHAPE Medical Centre, the MAU at Brunssum or at Sennelager Medical Centre.
 The slips are green, amber or red, and can be used to give positive, neutral or negative feedback.